The Birdcage: Development and writing

 Mike Nichols was originally involved as the director of the 1983 Broadway adaptation of La Cage aux Folles, but was fired from the production by producer Allan Carr.
 In 1994, Nichols convinced John Calley, then the head of United Artists, who owned the rights to the original 1978 film version, to renew the option with him as a director and producer.
 Calley, a longtime friend of Nichols, said, "I asked Mike if there was anything we owned that interested him.
 And he said, 'You own a project that has one of the greatest comedy structures.'
 We got the rest of the rights, and he said he wanted to call Elaine and ask her to do it.
 The next day she said yes."

-Among the changes that Elaine May added to the film's plot was renaming the character of Georges to Armand and Albin to Albert.
-She also adapted the plot line about the potential in-law characters as a conservative Moral Majority politician and his wife, to address right-wing anti-LGBT sentiment that was in the news at that time.
+Among the changes that Elaine May added to the film's plot was renaming the character of Georges to Armand Goldman and Albin to Albert.
+She also adapted the plot line about the potential in-law characters as conservative Moral Majority politician Kevin Keeley and his wife Louise, to address right-wing anti-LGBT sentiment that was in the news at that time.

 Nichols did research for the film by traveling with May and production designer Bo Welch to drag shows in Chicago and Savannah.
 After going to a drag show in South Beach at Welch's suggestion, Nichols decided to change the film's setting from New Orleans to South Beach.